Project overview

 With demand for water in the region expected to double by 2050, and water storage levels in Darwin River Dam becoming increasingly affected by climate change and evaporation, it’s clear we need to plan for longer term.

-As part of the Darwin Region Water Supply Infrastructure Program, Power and Water is working to return Manton Dam to service as an operational drinking water supply source.
+As part of the Darwin Region Water Supply Infrastructure Program, we are working to return Manton Dam to service as an operational drinking water supply source.

-Manton Dam will continue to be a recreational resource for the Darwin community.
-Power and Water will apply additional treatment measures to ensure the dam meets stringent drinking water quality standards.
-A recreation management plan for the reservoir will be developed in collaboration with the NT Government.
+Manton Dam will continue to be a recreational resource for the community to enjoy.
+We are developing a new recreational management plan for the reservoir in collaboration with Parks and Wildlife.

 Once Manton Dam is returned to service, it will provide an additional 7,300 megalitres a year into the Darwin region water supply system.